charlesrocabert/gbacpp/README.md

 ### 3.3) Usage example <a name="usage_example"></a>

-In this example, we will find optimums for all the external conditions in the <em>Escherichia coli</em> toy model EC12b, provided in the folder <code>examples</code> of this repository.
+In this example, we will find optimums for all the external conditions in the <em>Escherichia coli</em> toy model EC12b, provided in the folder <code>./examples</code> of this repository.

-First, place yourself in the folder <code>examples</code> using the <code>cd</code> command:
+First, navigate to the folder <code>./examples</code> using the <code>cd</code> command:

     cd ./examples